Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Both fake clues effectively point away from the correct answer.
-The first hints at a historical setting, which doesn't fit any of the choices but leans away from the correct answer.
-The second leans away from the correct answer.
-They are believable and misdirect well.
+The fake clues directly align with elements found in 'The Chronicles of Narnia' and 'A Wrinkle in Time,' effectively diverting attention from 'Harry Potter'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices